philipstaffordwood/tilkynna/doc/performance.md

 ### SFTP Server
 [The atmoz/sftp:alpine Server](https://hub.docker.com/r/atmoz/sftp/) was deployed with Docker Compose, but was not used in the performance testing.

-### pg_bouncer
+### pgbouncer
-Some of our testing utilized postgres load balancing in front of the database from which the reports were drawn.
+Some of our testing utilized postgres connection pooling in front of the database from which the reports were drawn.
 We used [the pgbouncer](https://hub.docker.com/r/pgbouncer/pgbouncer) docker image for this.
+Only test runs 1 and 2 below were done using pgbouncer so that we could compare the results with and without the connection pooling.
+The results did not show any significant performance improvements

 ### Docker
 ```bash